cupnoodle/fluffyes/smashing.md

-Restoration ID string should be unique across the whole project.
 You can also check '**Use Storyboard ID**' to use storyboard ID as the restoration ID.